splynx/docs/files/en/configuration/system/templates/templates_variables/templates_variables.md

 Variables for templates
 =======================

-The variables are used in custom templates on Splynx.
+Here you can find variables that can be used in custom templates.

 <details style="font-size: 15px; margin-bottom: 5px;">
 <summary><b>How to generate the list of variables by your own?</b></summary>